Skitsouprenup/java-files-and-links-manager/README.md

 After finishing this project, I realized that IDEs are precious tools :satisfied:

+## Java Version
+I created this app using java17(OpenJDK)(Eclipse Temurin).
+Thus, you need java17 or higher version if wanna run this app properly.

 ## SerialVersionUID and raw types warnings
-When I compiled and run this in terminal/cmd using java17(Eclipse Temurin), I don't see these warnings because I think I already suppressed them.
+When I compiled and run this in terminal/cmd using java17(Eclipse Temurin), I didn't see these warnings because I think I already suppressed them.
 However, some IDEs may still complain about these stuff.

 IDEs may complain that 'SerialVersionUID' is unused.
 That's alright because the purpose of that ID is to give a hint to JVM that this class will be serialized using the ID.
 Explicitly setting this ID improves the serialization/deserialization performance.